 - 1. Admission to teacher education. - 2.
 Completed application to be admitted to student teaching. - 3.
 Attainment of a cumulative grade point average of 2.75 or 2.75 based on the last 60 hours of coursework. - 4.
 Attainment of a grade point average of 2.75 in coursework completed in content field(s) or meet departmental grade point average requirements. - 5.
 Approval for student teaching by the department in the student's area(s) of teaching. - 6.
 Successful completion (no grade lower than a "C") of all professional education courses, including teaching methods courses.
 If planning to student teach in the fall semester, these requirements must be met by the summer grade posting date (Tuesday following the final grade entry deadline in July).
 If planning to student teach in the spring semester, these requirements must be met by the fall grade posting date (Tuesday following the final grade entry deadline in December). - 7.
-Verification of proof of liability insurance effective through the student teaching semester. - 8.
-Verification of a recent successful background check (completed no more than 6 months prior to XXX 277 early field experience for secondary education, or admission to teacher education).
-It is valid for four years from the time the check is completed. - 9.
-Candidates must meet dispositional requirements of Policy G.1a Disposition Assessment of Initial and Advanced Candidates. - 10.
-Successful completion of a Code of Conduct/Ethics module. - 11.
-Approval for admission to student teaching by the Council on Preparation of Teachers and School Personnel. - 12.
+Candidates must meet dispositional requirements of Policy G.1a Disposition Assessment of Initial and Advanced Candidates. - 8.
+Successful completion of a Code of Conduct/Ethics module. - Approval for admission to student teaching by the Council on Preparation of Teachers and School Personnel. - 10.
 If a candidate enters student teaching and does not fulfill student teaching requirements, before being placed for a second student teaching experience, they must: - Submit letter to Director of Field Experiences with new request and explanation of circumstances leading to the request for a new placement - meet with the new potential district prior to placement confirmation